Matthew Kaminski (journalist): POLITICO

 Moving to become Editor-in-Chief of Politico in Washington in early 2019, Kaminski led the publication through two American election cycles, the COVID-19 pandemic, and its sale to Axel Springer in late 2021.
 During his time at the helm, Politico broke the story that the U.S. had secretly frozen military aid to Ukraine, which lead to the first impeachment of President Donald Trump over alleged efforts to pressure the Ukrainians to investigate Joe Biden and his family.
 In 2022, Politico published a draft opinion of the Supreme Court ruling to overturn Roe v.
 Wade, which was subsequently confirmed as accurate by Chief Justice John Roberts.
 The story created a political firestorm, and was called the "scoop of the century."
 His tenure was also marked by some newsroom unhappiness over the decision to publish Ben Shapiro as a guest Playbook author in early 2021, which he defended and refused to apologize for.
 In his time, Politico won four George Polk Awards for its coverage of the COVID-19 pandemic, the Supreme Court and environmental reporting.
 Its reporting on the Supreme Court in 2022 was a Pulitzer finalist.

 In July 2023, Politico announced Kaminski would move on from the top editor’s job to concentrate on writing and other activities.
 He is the publication's Editor-at-Large, writing on global affairs.
 His writing focuses on American and European politics, national security and geopolitics.
 He also serves on the executive advisory board of Zurich-based World.Minds, a peer-to-peer events company majority owned by Axel Springer.
 He is an executive director on the board of the Partners Group in Asia.
-He advises the AI startup Evident.
+He works with the AI startup Evident.